angelewilliams/family-style/README.md

 `npm start`
 This command runs the app in the development mode locally so that you can view and use the application in your browser.
 ```
-You can now view Caturday in the browser.
+You can now view FamilyStyle in the browser.
   Local:  http://localhost:3000
 ```